 Our community is no stranger to severe weather and flooding.
 And as climate change makes natural disasters—such as Hurricane Harvey—more frequent and serious, we must protect our community by strengthening infrastructure, expanding relief policies, and implementing smarter detection tools.

-- Expediting the distribution of Harvey relief funding and streamlining the relief funding process
+- Expedite the distribution of Harvey relief funding and streamlining the relief funding process

 - Invest in larger storm sewers and pumps in the Katy area, specifically around the Brazos river